Mistakes, miscommunications, and modifications in production

 Effort invested in preparing for and performing work accumulates; when work is abandoned, those efforts are wasted and contribute to the opportunity costs of the endeavor.

-Incorporating Review results into Work in Process
+Incorporation: Review results into Work in Process

 Typical dispositions of review findings include acceptance, conditional acceptance, revision requests, rejection, and escalation for further action.
 These outcomes vary depending on the context - legal, academic, regulatory, or organizational - but they reflect the reviewer’s judgment on the adequacy, accuracy, and implications of the material reviewed.
 Additional actions required to achieve this disposition are added to the work in process.

-Stabilizing Results → Solution elements
+Stabilization: Results → Solution elements

 Elaboration, trial, and error powers the maturation of results into candidate solution elements.